Getting a new electric vehicle is exciting. You want to skip the gas station and start waking up to a full battery every morning.

 There are fantastic financial incentives available right now.
 The 2026 Federal Tax Credit (30C) covers up to 30% of your hardware and installation costs if you live in an eligible area.

-Local utility programs, like the Austin Energy rebate, can sometimes return up to $1,200 for installing qualified smart units like the ChargePoint Home Flex.
+Local utility programs, like the Austin Energy rebate, return up to $1,200 for installing qualified smart units like the ChargePoint Home Flex.

 Get your free flat-rate quote today.
 Same business day response is guaranteed.